-Recommend approving the Title 5 Equal Employment Opportunity Plan.
+The Committee to review the Title 5 Equal Employment Opportunity Plan.

-E. Facilities
+- E. Facilities - 1.
 Agreement for Professional Design Services for Demolition of the O.W.
 Noble Administration Building and Surface Parking Lot Construction with GHD Inc.

-Recommend approving the agreement for professional design services for demolition of the O.W.
-Noble Administration Building and subsequent construction of a surface parking lot at Riverside City College with GHD Inc. in the amount not to exceed \$144,422.
+The Committee to review the agreement for professional design services for demolition of the O.W.
+Noble Administration Building and subsequent construction of a surface parking lot at Riverside City College with GHD, Inc. in the amount not to exceed \$144,422.

-Professional Services Agreement for Feasibility Study for Student Services Building with Hill Partnership, Inc.
+2. Professional Services Agreement for Feasibility Study for Student Services Building with Hill Partnership, Inc.

-Recommend approving the agreement for professional services for a Feasibility Study for the Student Services Building at Moreno Valley College with Hill Partnership, Inc. in the amount not to exceed \$57,950.
+The Committee to review the agreement for professional services for a Feasibility Study for the Student Services Building at Moreno Valley College with Hill Partnership, Inc. in the amount not to exceed \$57,950.

-Change Orders No. 7 and No. 8 for the Culinary Arts Academy and District Offices Project with Inland Building Construction Companies, Inc.
+3. Change Orders No. 7 and No. 8 for the Culinary Arts Academy and District Offices Project with Inland Building Construction Companies, Inc.

-Recommend approving project Change Order No. 7 with Inland Building Construction Companies, Inc. in the amount of \$222.55; and project Change Order No. 8 with Inland Building Construction Companies, Inc. in the amount of \$69,532.00; and the change orders in excess of ten percent by a total of \$171,247.74.
+The Committee to review project Change Order No. 7 with Inland Building Construction Companies, Inc. in the amount of \$222.55; project Change Order No. 8 with Inland Building Construction Companies, Inc. in the amount of \$69,532.00; and the change orders in excess of ten percent by a total of \$171,247.74.